blagae/whitakers_words/README.md

 result = parser.parse("regemque")
 ```

-The resulting value is a `WhitakerWord` object, structured as followed:
+The resulting value is a `WhitakerWord` object, structured as follows:

 ```
 WhitakerWord: